LemmeDasker/Domoticz-with-ChatGPT-integration/README.md

 ```

 #### Start script
+You start the application by opening a command promt, going to your folder with your project at run: python start.py

-Start the application when you boot Windows.
+When you are finished with testing and want to 'go live', I recommend you start the application when you boot Windows.
 For your convenience, configure it so it starts before you login.:

 Press WINDOWS+R on your keyboard